 Hand Sink means a lavatory equipped with hot and cold running water under pressure, used solely for washing hands, arms, or other portions of the body.

 Hot water means water that attains and maintains a temperature 110º-130ºF.

+Implantation means when an object, device or other material is placed under the skin.
+Implants can be decorative and are made from materials like rubber, plastic, glass, steel or titanium.
+Implantation may be subdermal or transdermal.

 Instruments Used for Body Art means hand pieces, needles, needle bars, and other instruments that may come in contact with a client's body or may be exposed to bodily fluids during any body art procedure.